 Students seeking entry into the Medical Laboratory Sciences Program should take three or more years of prerequisite coursework at the University of Iowa or another college.
-Following application in December of the junior year, accepted students start the clinical year in late August following the junior year at which this students will complete coursework via web-based, streaming-video lectures from Allen College faculty.
+Following application no later than February 1 of their junior year, accepted students start the clinical year in late August of the following year at which time the students will complete coursework via web-based, streaming–video lectures from Allen College faculty.
 Clinical rotations will begin in late November at the University of Iowa Hospitals and Clinics and the Veterans Affairs Medical Center.
 The program emphasizes laboratory principles and procedures, clinical significance and application, principles and practice of quality assurance, principles of laboratory management and supervision, safety, instructional methods, and computer applications.

 Students complete the clinical year in late July.
-They will receive academic credit from Allen College (40 semester hours) which will be transferred (at the student’s request) to the University of Iowa (UI) to combine with their existing credits to award them a Bachelor of Science degree in Medical Laboratory Sciences from the University of Iowa Carver College of Medicine.
+They will receive academic credit from Allen College (40 semester hours) which will be transferred (at the student’s request) to the University of Iowa (UI) to combine with their existing credits to award them a Bachelor of Science degree in Medical Laboratory Sciences from the Carver College of Medicine.
 Only those students who previously were UI juniors are eligible to receive the UI BS degree.
 Graduates from Allen College will receive a Bachelor in Health Science which grants them eligibility to take the national certification examination from the American Society for Clinical Pathology.

 National Accrediting Agency for Clinical Laboratory Sciences

 Rosemont, IL 60018-5119